-Human error is a clear and present danger.
+Certainly, human error is a clear and present danger.
 It adds to your labor costs and puts you at risk for business-sinking fines.

-Payroll Mistake #2: Missed Deadlines
+Know Payroll Mistake #2: Missed Deadlines

 You have a deadline every pay period.
 Your employees need their checks on time.

 There are also federal, state, and local tax filing deadlines.

 Employers must submit business income tax and withholdings.
 Some of these deadlines vary depending on your business structure.
 There are industry-specific filings, as well.